7asan-mrisat/python-calculator/README.md

 ## How to Run

-To run this calculator on your local machine, follow these steps:
+To run this calculator on your local machine, follow one of these methods:
+**Method 1:**
+1 .
+Copy&Paste the code to your own local coding app that could run python

+2. Run The Code

+   **Method 2:**
 1.  **Clone the repository:**
     ```bash
     git clone [https://github.com/7asan-mrisat/python-calculator.git](https://github.com/7asan-mrisat/python-calculator.git)